Tetraazidomethane

-Tetraazidomethane with central carbon in black, and 4 tetrahedral branches of 3 nitrogens, yellow as double bonds.

 Tetraazidomethane, C(N3)4, is a colorless, highly explosive liquid.
 Its chemical structure consists of a carbon atom covalently bonded to four azide functional groups.

 Synthesis

 It was first prepared by Klaus Banert in 2006 by reaction of trichloroacetonitrile with sodium azide.

 Uses

 As with other polyazides, tetraazidomethane has interest as a high-energy-density material with potential uses in explosives, propellants, or fireworks.
 Silicon tetraazide is also a known compound.

 Reactions

-Banert has reported that tetraazidomethane participates in a number of reactions including hydrolysis, cycloaddition reactions with alkenes and alkynes, and reaction with phosphines to form phosphazenes.
+Tetraazidomethane participates in a number of reactions including hydrolysis, cycloaddition reactions with alkenes and alkynes, and reaction with phosphines to form phosphazenes.